-The LLE Director will make the final decision concerning the award of OMEGA/OMEGA EP shot opportunities for this Program based on the peer review panel recommendations and the facility feasibility and executability assessments.
-Diversity, Equity, Inclusion and Accessibility principles, diversity of institution, and diversity of science will be considered in the selection process.
+The LLE Director will make the final decision concerning the award of OMEGA/OMEGA EP shot opportunities for this program based on the PRP recommendations and the facility feasibility and executability assessments.
+A list of the approved experiments naming the PI and the title of the experiment will be made publicly available on the LLE website once scheduling is complete.